Rhetoric of Donald Trump: 2024 presidential campaign

 Trump's 2024 campaign has been noted for using increasingly violent rhetoric against his political enemies.
 Trump has attacked the witnesses, judges, juries, and families of individuals involved in his criminal trials.
 As with his previous presidential campaigns, Trump's 2024 campaign has regularly espoused anti-immigrant nativist fearmongering, (Note: Sources that describe Trump's 2024 campaign as using "fearmongering" and "fear" include:) racial stereotypes, and dehumanized immigrants.
 Trump's anti-immigration tone has grown harsher compared to his previous time as president.
 Several of Trump's statements and actions have been accused of echoing Nazi rhetoric, far-right ideology, antisemitism, and white supremacy.
 According to The New York Times in 2023, scholars are undecided about whether Trump's "rhetorical turn into more fascist-sounding territory is just his latest public provocation of the left, an evolution in his beliefs, or the dropping of a veil".
 It also reported that some experts concluded that Trump "exhibits traits similar to current strongmen such as Viktor Orbán of Hungary or Recep Tayyip Erdoğan of Turkey".
 Trump's harsher rhetoric against his political enemies has been described by historians and scholars as populist, authoritarian, fascist, (Note: Attributed to multiple references:) and unlike anything a political candidate has ever said in American history.
 In the 20 rallies since Trump's debate with Kamala Harris, Politico found his rhetoric, especially around immigrants, getting darker, citing experts who found it strongly echoed authoritarian and Nazi ideology.
-He suggested former General Mark Miley be executed and accused him of disloyalty.
+He suggested former General Mark Milley be executed and accused him of disloyalty.

 Trump's campaign statements were connected to an embrace of right-wing extremism.
 He proclaimed that undocumented immigrants were "poisoning the blood of our country" and had "bad genes," which, according to some commentators, strikingly resembled Hitler and white supremacists' racial hygiene rhetoric.
 On Veterans Day 2023, he called some of his political opponents "vermin," which also seemed to echo Hitler and Benito Mussolini's language.
 Trump demonized his political opponents; Democrats were labelled as "evil" and "demonic", and Harris as "the Antichrist".
 Trump labelled illegal immigrants as subhuman: "vile animals", "savages", "not human", "not people", "stone-cold killers", "monsters", and "predators".
 At rallies, the former President stated that they will "walk in your kitchen, they'll cut your throat", and "grab young girls and slice them up right in front of their parents".
 On multiple occasions, Trump and Republicans promoted the conspiracy that Haitian immigrants in Springfield, Ohio, were looting and eating people's pets.
 As a result of their efforts, dozens of bomb threats emerged targeting Springfield schools, hospitals, public buildings, and businesses.